gitbush/london-boroughs/README.md

 Repo: <a href= "https://github.com/gitbush/london-boroughs" target="_blank">https://github.com/gitbush/london-boroughs</a>

-Deployed site on Github pages here:
+Deployed site on Github pages here.
+The live site will be updated automatically with each commit on the master branch:

 Github Pages (master branch): <a href="https://gitbush.github.io/london-boroughs/" target="_blank">https://gitbush.github.io/london-boroughs/</a>